 How To Paint Laminate Furniture

 Ah, yes, those beautiful laminated pieces of furniture that look so pretty but are a booger to paint.
 Well, at least they used to be.
-Ever since I discovered SLICK STICK, I for sure don’t pass up near as many of these beautiful french provincial dressers.
+Ever since I discovered SLICK STICK, I sure don’t pass up nearly as many of these beautiful french provincial dressers.
 This one had a few issues.
 Isn’t that always the case? (*insert eye roll here)

 Using A Bonding Primer

 Here’s how you do it!
 After the usual cleaning with the White Lightning, paint two coats of the SLICK STICK over the laminate surface.
 Allow 2-3 hours between coats to ensure it’s fully dried.
 Painting over the first coat before that time is not a good idea.
 You want to ensure that all the water has evaporated, even the water you can’t see or feel on the surface.

 Allow the painted surfaces to dry for another 24 hours.
 Next, you will want to do a “scratch test.”
 This is where I use my fingernail or another object and scratch across the surface.
 This will give you the assurance you need to proceed with your painted furniture makeover.
 The only reason that the finish could fail is if you don’t clean it well before.
 All the more reason for using White Lighting to clean the surface first.
 This is how to paint laminate furniture the right way.
 Now, find your favorite color of chalk paint and get to painting!